group-butler/GroupButler/README.md

 >/stats | will return some statistics (messages, groups, users, commands)
 >
 >/commands | will show how many times each command have been used
 >
+>/usernames | send a file with all the usernames that the bot has found
+>
 >/save | perform a redis background save
 >